Liability: Definition, Types, Examples and Understanding Assets vs. Liabilities

 Financial ratios play a crucial role in evaluating a company's financial health, particularly regarding its liabilities.
 Here are a few key ratios:

-• Debt-to-Equity ratio: Compares a company's total debt to its shareholder's equity, indicating its leverage and financial risk.
+• Debt-to-Equity ratio: The debt-to-equity ratio compares a company's total debt to its shareholder's equity, indicating its leverage and financial risk.

 • Current ratio: Measures a company's ability to meet short-term obligations with its current assets, providing insight into liquidity.